6 Signs You Can’t Afford To Retire

 You Have a High Level of Debt

 Ideally, you would transition into retirement debt-free.
 Of course, that's not realistic for many people.
-"Having some debt, such as a home loan that may offer tax deductions, isn't necessarily a bad thing," said Melissa Hannum, a CFP with COUNTRY Financial.
+"Having some debt, such as a home loan that may offer tax deductions, isn't necessarily a bad thing," said Melissa Hannum, an advanced markets specialist with COUNTRY Financial.
 "The problem arises when you still have a high level of debt."

 Industry guidelines suggest that your mortgage expenses (including principal, interest, insurance and real estate taxes) should be no more than 28% of your pre-tax household income.
 Your total debt (housing debt, plus auto loans, credit cards, etc.) should be no more than 36% of your pre-tax income.
 "If you are already struggling to keep your debt below these percentages, then you are not ready to retire," Hannum said.